 In my career, I’ve found weekly one-on-ones to be too frequent for the level of autonomy I’ve been given.
 We use a lot of collaboration tools to communicate, so the content of my meetings only needs to be discussed again a week later if we're not doing a good job using our other tools: our project software, chat (Slack), sending Loom videos, etc.

-Bi-weekly one-on-ones seem to strike the best balance in terms of making good use of time while not being too frequent.
+Bi-weekly one-on-ones usually strike the best balance of making good use of time while not being too frequent.

 However, if a manager is busy, or if there's too much going on to keep track of across various tools and threads, having a time slot carved out each week to shoot through a number of issues and questions can be an incredibly efficient use of time.